 Carlinghow Academy's curriculum is driven by the academy's vision that all children 'can and will succeed'.

 We provide an ambitious knowledge engaged curriculum that offers exciting and meaningful learning opportunities that motivate and inspire.

 The curriculum is underpinned by the National Curriculum and ensures that, at each stage of their learning journey, each child acquires a rich bank of knowledge and skills.
 This knowledge and these skills in all curriculum subjects are learned, practised, retrieved and remembered at every stage of their journey through school.

 Our curriculum is not narrowed, we have designed an ambitious curriculum based on the knowledge of our learners that includes a high proportion of disadvantaged and SEND pupils to ensure that they are equipped with the knowledge and cultural capital they need to succeed in life.
 Where appropriate a bespoke and highly personalised curriculum offer is made to individual pupils.

-Our cross-curriculum approach is designed so that subject specific skills are taught within an exciting topic each half term and enables our children to make meaningful links and become passionate about their own learning and wellbeing.
-Hooks, enrichment activities and extracurricular opportunities supplement each topic to enable our children to make connections in their learning and acquire a deep understanding.
+Our subject-specific approach is designed so that subject specific skills are taught within an exciting enquiry question or 'big question' each half term and enables our children to make meaningful links and become passionate about their own learning and wellbeing.
+Hooks, enrichment activities and extra-curricular opportunities supplement each 'big question' to enable our children to make connections in their learning and acquire a deep understanding.
 We ensure that the links we make are real, not contrived and choose areas where genuine connections between subjects occur naturally.
-Ensuring that the connections make sense to the children.
-We are determined that every child, will have a lifelong love of maths and will have the foundation for understanding the world, the ability to reason mathematically and see links between Maths and everyday life.
+We ensure that the connections make sense to the children.

+We are determined that every child, will have a lifelong love of reading, and will be able to comprehend and read fluently by the end of Year 6.
+Our curriculum is led by the high quality and diverse texts that we choose to support learning.

 We have created an environment where children are motivated to learn together in a respectful, safe and trusted learning environment where individual success are celebrated.

-It is our intent that when our pupils leave school, they will articulate tier 3 vocabulary of the Maths curriculum.
-They will know and remember key learning of Maths from their primary years.
+It is our intent that when our pupils leave school, they will articulate tier 3 vocabulary of the mathematics curriculum.
+They will know and remember key learning of mathematics from their primary years.